pip-services/pip-services-docs/content/en/net/commons/commands/ievent_listener.md

 ### Instance methods

 #### OnEvent
-A method called when events this listener is subscrubed to are fired.
+A method called when events this listener is subscribed to are fired.

 > void OnEvent(string correlationId, [IEvent](../ievent) event, [Parameters](../../run/parameters) args)